Professor Cathy Turner

 Other modules I have led or taught on at Exeter include: Theatrical Interpretation: Practitioners; Playwriting; Dramaturgy; Performance and Interpretation; Practical Essay; Theatre Praxis.

 Cathy Turner is Associate Professor of Theatre and Performance at the University of Exeter.
 Her book, Dramaturgy and Architecture: Theatre, Utopia and the Built Environment, was published by Palgrave in 2015.
 She is joint author, with Synne Behrndt, of Dramaturgy and Performance (Palgrave Macmillan 2008), and joint editor, with Behrndt, of Palgrave's 'New Dramaturgies' book series.
 She is a core member of Wrights & Sites, a group of artists whose work is concerned with our relationship with space and place.
+Their most recent work is The Architect-Walker: A Mis-Guide (2018).
 In 2010, the company completed a major public art commission for Weston-super-Mare, curated by Situations and Field Arts and funded by CABE.
 She has published on dramaturgy, writing for performance, space and place and is currently researching the relationship between performance and gardens, and performance as response to urbanisation in South India (an AHRC network grant).